 If the obligor’s net monthly income is less than $7,500.00, then the court will look at the number of children, in a household, which are the subject of the suit (note that a different calculation applies if an obligor has children in two different households).

-Texas law provides the following Guideline calculations: one child= 20% of Net Monthly Income (discussed further below); two children = 25% of Net Monthly Income; three children = 30% of Net Monthly Income; four children = 35% of Net Monthly Income; five children = 40% of Net Monthly Income; and six children = no less than 40% of Net Monthly Income.
+Texas child support laws provide the following Guideline calculations: one child= 20% of Net Monthly Income (discussed further below); two children = 25% of Net Monthly Income; three children = 30% of Net Monthly Income; four children = 35% of Net Monthly Income; five children = 40% of Net Monthly Income; and six children = no less than 40% of Net Monthly Income.

 If the obligor’s net monthly income is more than $7,500.00, then the court will apply the same calculations as above to the first $7,500.00 of net monthly income.
 If the obligee can prove that the child has “needs” warranting that more child support is needed, then the court can order that the obligee pay more child support.
 These “needs” can include tuition, extra medical costs, tutoring, and extra-curricular activities, among many other things.

 However, there is a limit on the amount of child support that can be awarded.
 The court will limit the amount over guidelines to the proven needs of the child.
 For instance, if the obligee can only prove that the children’s needs are $500 more than what is minimum, then the court can only order that the obligor pay $500 more than the guidelines minimum.

 Calculating Monthly Income

 Texas law provides that in order to compute net monthly income, the court should first calculate gross income on an annual basis and then recalculate to determine the average monthly gross income, meaning the court will divide the annual net income/resources by 12 to come up with monthly net resources.